 Procedure

-Data were collected online, through a survey portal managed by the University of Indonesia: survey.ui.ac.id.
-Samples were chosen accidentally (accidental sampling) by sharing the link to the survey in social media and forums that discuss women issues.
-The target participants are: women who live in Jabodetabek, are unmarried, have been in a romantic relationship, and are heterosexual.
-Data were collected between February 8th - March 29th, 2017.
+Data were collected online through a survey portal managed by the University of Indonesia: survey.ui.ac.id.
+Samples were chosen using the accidental sampling method, by sharing the survey link in social media and forums that discuss women’s issues.
+The target participants were unmarried women who live in Jabodetabek, who have been in a romantic relationship and are heterosexual.
+Data were collected during the time range of February 8th - March 29th, 2017.

-There were 1444 women who match the above criteria and participated to the end of the survey.
+There were 1,444 women who matched the necessary criteria and participated in the entire survey.
 Data from these participants were processed to obtain the prevalence of sexual compliance of women in Jabodetabek.
-Some 391 participants reported that they have done sexual activities they did not want to do or that they did it because they felt like they had to.
-They, however, were never forced to do the sexual activities by deliberate intoxication, receiving physical violence, or being threatened by their partner.
-These data will be analyzed further to identify the reasons why they performed sexual compliance, factors in the relationship that precede sexual compliance, and emotional consequences caused by sexually compliant behaviors.
+Three hundred and ninety-one participants reported that they performed sexual activities they did not want to do or that they did so because they felt like they had to.
+However, these participants were never forced into performing the sexual activities through deliberate intoxication, physical violence, or a partner’s threats.
+This is important because this study wants to examine specifically how women think and decide about complying with a partner sexually.
+These data will be analyzed further to identify the reasons why these women participated in sexual compliance behavior, factors in relationships that preceded it, and emotional consequences caused by it.

 Measures

-Most data on this survey were obtained through a single item with several answer options.
-This format was chosen because if the questions presented in the online survey are too open-ended, the authors cannot ensure that the participants will respond according to the context as there was no chance to clarify their understanding of the questions.
-The choice of answers was decided based on a literature review and discussion between the first and second author.
-Moreover, there was a space after each question where participants can elaborate their answer if they need to.
+Most data on this survey were obtained through a single item survey with several answer options.
+This format was chosen to avoid open-ended questions that allow responses out of context; the survey needed to include a way to clarify participants’ understanding of the questions.
+The answer choices were selected based on a literature review and discussion between the first and second author.
+Moreover, free text space was provided after each question so that participants could elaborate on their answers if they needed to.

 Demographic section

-This section asked the basic demographic questions, including age, gender, domicile, education, religion, occupation, ethnicity, marital status, and sexual orientation.
+This section requested the participant’s basic demographic information, including age, gender, domicile, education, religion, occupation, ethnicity, marital status, and sexual orientation.

 Dating experiences

-This section asked whether the participant has previously dated or been in a romantic relationship, are currently in a romantic relationship, and the duration of the current relationship.
+This section asked for the participant’s dating status: had the participant previously dated or been in a romantic relationship, were they currently in a romantic relationship, and if so, what was the duration of the current relationship.

 Sexual compliance experiences

-Participants were asked to check off the list of sexual activities they have done with their partner.
+Participants were asked to check off items on a list of sexual activities that they have done with their partner.
 The list included: 1) holding hands; 2) hugging; 3) kissing of the forehead or cheeks; 4) kissing of the lips; 4) necking (kissing of the neck area); 5) groping of the chest area (breasts); 6) groping of the genitals; 7) petting (rubbing one’s genitals against the partner’s genitals); 8) oral sex (the participant to the partner); 9) oral sex (the partner to the participant); 10) anal sex; 11) sexual intercourse.
-The list of sexual activities was developed based on Caroll’s finding (2010) and adjusted through a discussion between the authors.
+This list of sexual activities was developed based on Caroll’s findings (2010) and adjusted based on a discussion between the authors.

-The participant was then asked whether each sexual activity was done based on their own will or if they felt they were obliged to perform something they did not want to do.
-Afterward, there was an item which asked which of the chosen sexual activities were done even though they did not want to.
-Participants were then asked whether the sexually compliant behavior(s) or activity were performed in the current or previous relationship.
+The participant was then asked whether each sexual activity they participated in was done based on their own will or if they felt an obligation to do something they did not want to do.
+This was followed by a question asking which specific chosen sexual activities they had participated in even when they did not want to.
+Then, the survey asked whether the sexually compliant behavior(s) or activity were being performed in the current or previous relationship.

-Reasons for consenting to unwanted sexual activities
+Reasons for consenting to unwanted sexual activity